-Part of management's responsibility is to ensure a sound insurance program that identifies risk to be retained versus risk to be transferred.
+The board should be responsible for the adequacy of insurance coverage and other insurance needs.
+As part of an effective risk management system, the board should determine the uninsured loss the bank is able and willing to assume.
 Management can implement additional controls to minimize and retain risk.
 Management may transfer the risk to another party through insurance or contractual transfer, self-insure the risk, or use any combination of these options.
 A basic tenet of risk management is that risks carrying the potential for catastrophic or significant loss should not be retained.
 Conversely, it typically is not cost-justified to insure losses that are relatively predictable and not severe.
 Teller drawer shortages are an example.
 It would be less costly to improve controls or training procedures intended to reduce those shortages than to pay additional insurance premiums to cover the losses.

 The board should determine the maximum loss the bank is able and willing to assume.
 Once the decision is made to insure a particular risk, a knowledgeable, professional insurance agent can help with selecting an underwriter.
-The board and management should assess the financial capacity of the insurance underwriter to determine that the company has the ability to make payment should a significant loss occur.
-Additionally, the board and management should review the bank's insurance program annually.
+Management should assess the financial capacity of the insurance underwriter to determine that the company has the ability to make payment should a significant loss occur.
+Additionally, the board and management should review the bank's insurance annually.